DaniilKimlb/pocketnet-proxy-api/docs/rpc-methods.md

 This document provides a detailed description of all available RPC methods in the `PocketNetProxy` class.
 Each method is listed with its parameters, return values, and examples of usage.

+## Method Descriptions

+Each RPC method is described with its parameters, return values, and examples of usage.

+### **Important Note: Parameter Order**

+For all RPC methods, parameters must be passed in the exact order as specified in the method's interface.
+This ensures proper execution and avoids unexpected errors.
+Always double-check the parameter sequence in the examples provided.

 ## Table of Contents

 - **[getapps](#getapps)**: Retrieves a list of applications filtered by the given criteria.